Preface

 Identity develops over time through personal experience and social interaction, formed by habits, environments, and institutional expectations.
 When identity appears fixed, it narrows interpretation, limits growth, and constrains openness to new perspectives.

-The human mind itself is shaped by common cognitive patterns that influence how we interpret the world.
+Human nature is shaped by common cognitive patterns that influence how we interpret the world.
 These patterns are reinforced through habit and strengthened by social approval and disapproval.
 Such feedback encourages conformity, often at the expense of awareness and independent judgment.

 Questioning these systems is often portrayed as destabilizing, while assimilation is framed as offering security and belonging—though at the cost of autonomy.
 Complete separation from systems is rare, if not impossible, because they provide access to resources tied to basic human needs: food, shelter, safety, employment, and social connection.
 This interdependence makes detachment impractical.